Pre-Existing Conditions In Traffic Collisions

 Independent Medical Examinations (IMEs)

 Victims of traffic collisions are often heavily questioned by the defendant’s insurance company when it comes to pre-existing conditions.
 The defendant’s attorney may go so far as to request an Independent Medical Examiner (IME), in which a doctor of their choosing pours through your medical records and (sometimes) essentially interrogates you about the cause of the crash and the severity of your injuries.
 These “independent” examinations are hardly that.
 The doctors chosen have a financial incentive to side with the insurance company because they get paid to do this work.
 Doctors who come to favorable decisions about the plaintiff’s injuries are more likely to get hired by the insurance company in the future.
 Moreover, IMEs are often simply incompetent, according to studies and the Center for Justice and Democracy.
 Think about it: why would a doctor with a successful practice go out looking for additional work in the insurance field?
 It is not uncommon for an IME to argue that the injuries you are dealing with are pre-existing, and were not caused or even exacerbated by the collision, and be heavily biased against you.

-Call Our Campbell Traffic Collision Lawyers at Once
+Call Our San Jose Traffic Collision Lawyers at Once

 If your claim is being devalued because the negligent party is arguing that your condition was pre-existing, you need to fight back.
 Do not hesitate to contact our experienced San Jose car accident attorneys for help here at the Solution Now Law Firm.
 Call us today at 408-256-2871 to schedule a free case evaluation.